 NOTE!!
-All items/equipment/materials purchased with grant funds must consist of a percentage of recycled content (see Application) and have the "JB Green Team" logo permanently attached/imprinted and visible to the public.
+All items/equipment/materials purchased with grant funds must have the "JB Green Team" logo permanently attached/imprinted and visible.
 This signage is the responsibility of the Grant recipient to arrange, costs may be included in grant application.
 A copy of the (3) logo options can be provided electronically by request.